microsoft/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 2. Edit DfciTests.ini and set the value of server_host_name to either a host name or an IP address of your HOST device.
 The server_host_name field will be used to populate the Subject Alternative Names list in the DFCI_HTTPS SSL certificates.
 3. In the directory DfciPkg\UnitTests\DfciTests\Certs, run MakeHTTPSCerts.
 This will generate two SSL certificates.
-One is for the RefreshServer, and the other is used by the RefreshServer testcase.
+One is for the RefreshServer, and the other is used by the RefreshServer test case.
 4. In the directory DfciPkg\UnitTests\DfciTests\RefreshServer, run CreateDockerContainer.
 After the container is created, the script will prompt you about starting the container.
 I suggest using option 2 for this first test.
 5. In another command window, cd to DfciPkg\UnitTests\DfciTests and run these two unit tests: